aws/aws-cdk/packages/@aws-cdk/integ-runner/README.md

   Read the list of tests from this file
 - `--disable-update-workflow` (default=`false`)
   If this is set to `true` then the [update workflow](#update-workflow) will be disabled
+- `--app`
+  The custom CLI command that will be used to run the test files.
+You can include {filePath} to specify where in the command the test file name should be inserted.
+Example: --app='"python3.8 {filePath}"'.
+It is recommended to use single quotes to wrap the double quotes of the command into a literal string, to avoid parsing errors.
 Example:

 ```bash